ereichl42/ODA-Pisa/setupEnvironment.md

 ## Conclusion

-You now have a functional development environment tailored for this project using either Conda or pip.
+You now have a functional development environment fullfilling all requirements for this project using either Conda or pip.
 For any issues, refer to the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) or the [pip user guide](https://pip.pypa.io/en/stable/user_guide/).

 If you need further assistance, please consult the project documentation, open an issue in the repository, or contact the project maintainer.
 ```